 A practical hands-on award.
 It is aimed at people with no navigation experience whether you are new to the outdoors or have been relying on others, guidebooks or easy well-defined routes.

-The focus of the Young Navigator Awards is to encourage exploration and journeying using simple maps such as street maps, pictorial park maps and orienteering maps.
-There is a gradual learning progression via One Star (bronze), Two Star (silver) and Three Star (gold) levels with certificates and badges available for achieving candidates.
+There is a gradual learning progression via One Star, Two Star and Three Star levels, with certificates and badges available for achieving participants.

 The awards are aimed at all age groups and abilities.
-The Young Navigator Star courses are fantastic for youngsters to actively learn outside the classroom, and the Gold level is often used as a lead-in for the Duke of Edinburgh Bronze award.
+The Outdoor Discovery Award is fantastic for youngsters to actively learn outside the classroom, and the Gold level is often used as a lead-in for the Duke of Edinburgh Bronze award.

 The syllabus content is structured to allow flexible teaching approaches to suit the candidates and the type of maps available locally.